-There are a couple of methods for preserving fresh basil all year long.
+There are quite a couple of methods for preserving fresh basil all year long.

-My favorite way to preserve fresh basil is to puree it, make a fresh basil pesto and freeze it into small portions in an ice cube tray.
-Fail proof!
-And very handy and ready to use in lots of recipes.
-I love to add them to soups, risotto, pasta, vinaigrettes or potato mash.
+My favorite way to preserving basil though is to puree it, make a fresh kind of basil pesto and then freeze it into small portions in an ice cube tray.

 Preserving basil: frozen basil pesto cubes

 2. fill an ice cube tray with the pesto

 4. remove the pesto cubes from the tray and keep them in a plastic bag or container in your freezer for further use

 Here is another way to freeze your fresh basil!

 Much quicker and perfect for salads or meat marinades…

 1. rinse and slice the fresh basil leaves